JapanJapan unlimited data eSIM · KDDI networkView plans→

 ✅ Prepaid travel eSIM • Instant delivery • No physical SIM

-Compare Italy eSIM options ->
+Compare current Italy eSIM plans →

 If you want a broader planning starting point, compare Italy with Europe multi-country eSIM guide.
 Then bring it back to the route through Rome, Florence, and Milan so the plan size matches the actual travel days you are expecting.